microsoft/InnerEye-DeepLearning/docs/WSL.md

 If you are facing issue of the above kind on a Windows machine, we would highly recommend working with the Windows Subsystem for Linux (WSL2) or a plain Ubuntu Linux box.

+## Enable CUDA in WSL2
+If you are running a Windows box with a GPU, please follow the documentation [here](https://docs.microsoft.com/en-us/windows/win32/direct3d12/gpu-cuda-in-wsl) to access the GPU from within WSL2.

 ## Install WSL2

 Requirements: Windows 10 version 2004 or higher